Best Police Flashlights

 • How much does a police flashlight cost?

 There are so many kinds of flashlights, in so many categories.
-But generally speaking, most of the flashlights on this list are between $70-$150.
+But generally speaking, most of the flashlights on this list are between $70-$150 for police use.

 • Are the LumiTact G700, J5 good police lights?

-Lights like the LumiTact G700 or J5 Tacticals are actual scams and aren’t really made for duty or police work.
-You’d better stay away from them.
+Torch lights like the LumiTact G700 or J5 Tacticals are actual scams and aren’t really made for duty or police work.
+You’d better stay away from them, and get one of the top-rated lights we added to the above list.

 • Are these the only great police flashlights you reviewed?